Tribe on Ice

 “I’d been skating since I was five,” Garibova said.
 “I think senior year [of high school] was my prime — and then after then I just had to stop and it was kind of sad.”

-Uhrig said that he hopes having an ice skating club on campus will be a good thing for the community and that it will attract students who are passionate about ice skating and might not have applied to the College otherwise.
+Uhrig hopes having an ice skating club on campus will be a good thing for the community and that it will attract students who are passionate about ice skating and might not have applied to the College otherwise.

 “I know personally a lot of my friends didn’t apply to this school because there wasn’t a skating club, and the nearest rink was 30 minutes away,” Uhrig said.
 “But as long as we’re able to facilitate a skating club, I feel like we’ll draw in more people.”

 The ice skating club also hopes to host events at the Colonial Williamsburg Liberty Ice Pavilion, which would be open to ice skaters from all levels of experience and led by executive board members.
-Additionally, Uhrig said that he hopes to continue to have weekly practices on the ice.
+Additionally, Uhrig hopes to continue to have weekly practices on the ice.

 “I’m glad that this is starting because I think that even if it’s just once a week, just being out on the ice feels nice,” Garibova said.